iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Metric Topologies.md

 **Proof**

-For the best comfort of readhing, I am experimenting with new format of presenting the proof.
+For the best comfort of reading, I am experimenting with new format of presenting the proof.
 To proof, we derive a contradiction by assuming that, $M$ is the union of $C_n$, a sequence of set that are all closed, having empty interior (they are all N.D).
 To start, we list and label the following statements
 * \[(S1)\]: $(M, d)$ is a metric space that is complete with $M\neq \emptyset$.
 * \[(S2)\]: $M= \cup_{n\in \mathbb N}C_n$.
 * \[(S3)\]: $C_n = \overline C_n$, these sets the make up $M$ above are all closed sets.
 All N.D.